kelvin-cykong/kelvin-cykong.github.io/pages/work-exp.md

 - Tensorflow and Keras in R and Python
 - Neural Network Constructions

-#### Devices for work and code:
+### Devices for work and code:
-- Macbook Air M1 2020 for light/remote work
+- 14 Inch M2 Pro Macbook Pro 2023
+- Virtual Machines
-- PC with Ubuntu 20.04 for heavy computational tasks/involving GPU computation.
+  - Ubuntu 20.04
+  - Windows 10 for Windows Application Developement.

-#### Other Tools:
+### Other Tools:
 - Markdown and LaTeX for Academic Writing and Presentation
 - MS Office
 - Google Docs/Sheet/Presentation